Fair-Forward/datasets/docs/public/projects/gramvaani_automatic_speech_recognition_asr/docs/description.md

-Improve Kahi Ankahi Baatein (KAB) platform, m – Fine-tuned Hindi LLM for better user experience
+Improve the Kahi Ankahi Baatein (KAB) platform by fine-tuning Hindi LLMs for better user experience.